akhileshstd618/profile/README.md

 ### About

 Cybersecurity student pursuing B.Tech in Cybersecurity with hands-on experience in Vulnerability Assessment & Penetration Testing (VAPT).
 Certified Ethical Hacker (CEH v13) and Cyber Forensics enthusiast.
+Also passionate about AI-driven UI/UX design, creating intuitive and intelligent user experiences.
 Active leader in multiple tech communities driving cybersecurity awareness and operations.

 ---